iocroblab/kautham_demos/Readme.md

 	</Obstacle>
     ```

+    *NOTE:* It is possible to add models in different paths to Kautham, but following this repository structure requires the less work and ensures compatibility.

   - **`your_scenarios_folder/`**
     This folder contains one or more subfolders, each representing a distinct scenario in Kautham.
 A scenario folder defines a specific setup, including its configuration and Kautham Problem files.

     It is recommended (though not strictly required) to create a separate scenario folder for each unique combination of robot and environment.
 Within a scenario, you can include multiple Kautham Problem files to represent different configurations or queries — for example, adding new objects (like a can) or using alternative control files.

+    In this repository, two scenarios have been added as examples:

+    - **`tiago_kitchen`**: Example of a Tiago robot in a kitchen scenario.
+Different Kautham Problem files are included, using different controls (moving only the base, moving only the arm, moving both the base and the arm).

+    - **`yumi_tabletop`**: Example of a Yumi robot in a tabletop scenario.

+## Usage

+To open the problem files:

+- Open the Kautham GUI with `kautham-gui`

+- Select File>Open

+- Find your scenario folder, and select the appropiate Kautham Problem file.

+## Troubleshooting

+In the ETSEIB computer and you have trouble opening .xacro files, make sure that ROS2 has been sourced.